-NOTE: This command works only in a Data Replication Manager (DRM) environment and requires V8.5P code.
+NOTE: This command works only in a Data Replication Manager (DRM) environment and requires an HSG80 array controller with ACS Version 8.5P code.
 Like all DRM commands, it is heavily restricted in its use.
 See Data Replication Manager HSG80 ACS Version 8.5P Operations Guide for examples of usage.

-NOTE: This command works only on the site that is functioning as initiator.
+This command works only on the site that is functioning as initiator.